-These Application Notes describe a solution for supporting wireless interoperability between the Ascom wireless i75 VoWiFi Handsets with Avaya Communication Manager, Avaya SIP Enablement Services, Avaya Modular Messaging and Avaya IA 770 INTUITY AUDIX in a converged Voice over IP and Data Network in.
+These Application Notes describe a solution for supporting wireless interoperability between the Ascom wireless i75 VoWiFi Handsets with Avaya Communication Manager, Avaya SIP Enablement Services and Avaya Modular Messaging.
 Emphasis of the testing was placed on verifying good voice quality of calls with Ascom wireless SIP handsets registered to the Avaya telephony infrastructure.